garylirocks/quickrefs/azure-backup.markdown

 - **MARS Agent**: to backup data from on-prem machines and Azure VMs to a Recovery Services vault in Azure

 - **Backup policy**:
-  - backup rules: when, how often, snapshot method (full, incremental, differential)
+  - backup schedule: when, how often, snapshot method (full, incremental, differential)
   - retention rules: how long those snapshots are retained
+    - A backup policy can have **multiple retention rules**
+      - a default one target all backups
+      - custom ones can target first successful backup of every day/week

 - **GFS Backup Policy**
   - Grandfather-father-son
   - Define weekly, monthly, and yearly backup schedules in addition to the daily schedule
   - Each of these sets of backup copies can be configure to be retained for different durations

+- **Disk Snapshot**
+  - Resource type `Microsoft.Snapshot`
-- **Snapshot**: a *full, ready-only* copy fo a virtual hard drive or an Azure File share
+  - a *full, ready-only* copy fo a virtual hard drive or an Azure File share, you could create a incremental one based on a previous snapshot
+  - Can be created for attached or unattached disks
+  - Snapshots exist independent of the source disk
+  - Like a disk, it can be
+    - downloaded
+    - Set CMK (disk encryption set)
+    - Control access through private endpoint with Disk Access
+  - A snapshot can be used to create new managed disks
+  - Billed based on actual used size, eg. if you create a snapshot of a managed disk with provisioned capacity of 64 GiB and actual used size of 10 GiB, the snapshot is billed only for the used size of 10 GiB

 - **System state backup**: back up operating system files

 ### Vaults